 “I’m sure it’ll be okay,” Red says.
 “If not, we can just move the couches around to set up an obstacle course in our living room.”

 Leaf eyes him uncertainly.
 “Really?”

 “Why not?
-They gave us all that room, we might as well use it.”
+They gave us all that space, we might as well use it.”

 She grins.
 “Come on, let’s go watch cast off.”